Murder at Site 3

-Murder at Site 3 (also known as Murder at Site Three) is a 1958 British film directed by Francis Searle and starring Barbara Shelley, Geoffrey Toone and John Warwick. featuring the character of Sexton Blake.
-It was written by Paddy Manning O'Brine, based on the 1958 novel Crime is My Business by W Howard Baker (as Peter Saxon), and produced at Bray Studios by Francis Searle's own production company (technically it is not a Hammer Film).
+Murder at Site 3 (also known as Murder at Site Three) is a 1958 British film directed by Francis Searle and starring Barbara Shelley, Geoffrey Toone and John Warwick.
+It was written by Paddy Manning O'Brine based on the 1958 novel Crime is My Business by W Howard Baker (as Peter Saxon), and produced at Bray Studios by Francis Searle Productions.
+It was distributed by Exclusive, a division of Hammer Films.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Plot

-Sexton Blake tracks down a gang who have stolen secrets from a rocket site.
+Sexton Blake tracks down an espionage gang who have stolen secrets from a rocket site.
+After an Air Force security officer is murdered, Blake discovers that the spies are co-workers of the dead man."